Mornington Crescent tube station

 Mornington Crescent is a London Underground station in Somers Town in north-west London, named after the nearby street.
 It is on the Charing Cross branch of the Northern line, between Camden Town and Euston stations.
-It is located in London fare zone 2.
+It is in London fare zone 2.

 The station was opened as part of the original route of the Charing Cross, Euston & Hampstead Railway (now the Charing Cross branch of the Northern line) on 22 June 1907.
 The surface building was designed by the Underground Electric Railways Company of London's (UERL's) architect Leslie Green in the Modern Style (British Art Nouveau style).
 Prior to the station's opening, the name of "Seymour Street" had been proposed.
 After opening, it was little used.
 For many years it was open only on weekdays, and before 1966 Edgware-bound trains passed through without stopping.

 Location

 The station is situated at the southern end of Camden High Street, where it meets Hampstead Road and Eversholt Street.
 This junction forms the north-western corner of the boundary of Somers Town, with Camden Town situated to the north and Regent's Park Estate to the south of the station.